ory/sdk/clients/client/python/docs/IdentityApi.md

     # Create an instance of the API class
     api_instance = identity_api.IdentityApi(api_client)
     per_page = 250 # int | Items per Page  This is the number of items per page. (optional) if omitted the server will use the default value of 250 page = 1 # int | Pagination Page  This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
-And even if page 3 and 5 exist, but page 4 might not exist. (optional) if omitted the server will use the default value of 1 credentials_identifier = "credentials_identifier_example" # str | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. (optional)
+And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header. (optional) credentials_identifier = "credentials_identifier_example" # str | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. (optional)

     # example passing only required values which don't have defaults set